 Afghanistan, for its part, would lose Western territories to the advantage of Iran, acquiring new ones north-west from Pakistan, thus favoring the unification of ethnic groups which are now separate.

-Peters' idea, which before leaving the active service had worked for years in the US Department of Defense, immediately found wide echo - and probably not a coincidence - in the statements that the then US Secretary of State, Condoleezza Rice, pronounced in the aftermath of the Israeli invasion of southern Lebanon in the 2006, when he declared that he was witnessing "the birth pangs from which a New Middle East would arise".
+Peters' idea, who had worked for years at the US Department of Defense before leaving active duty, immediately found wide echo - and this is probably no accident - in the statements that the then US Secretary of State, Condoleezza Rice, made in the aftermath of the Israeli invasion of southern Lebanon in 2006, when he declared that he was witnessing "the birth pangs that would result in a New Middle East".